-- 8.08 On pile driving work, crane operators will come under the authority of the pile driving foreman, and will be expected to take orders from this foreman only. - 8.09 If a crew is required to work after the regular shift in excess of two (2) hours overtime, a hot meal will be provided by the Employer.
+8.08 If a crew is required to work after the regular shift in excess of two (2) hours overtime, a hot meal will be provided by the Employer.
 There will be no loss of time to the employees during this period and work will continue.
 If the Employer takes the employees to a restaurant in lieu of the above, they shall not be considered working during that period.